jasc2v8/AutoHotkey_v2/Featured/README.md

 ## [BackupTool](https://github.com/jasc2v8/AutoHotkey_v2/blob/main/Projects/~Tools/BackupTool/BackupTool.ahk)

->Run SyncBack.exe as Admin with no UAC prompt.
+>Run SyncBackSE.exe as Admin with no UAC prompt.

 ## [PowerTool](https://github.com/jasc2v8/AutoHotkey_v2/blob/main/Projects/~Tools/PowerTool/PowerTool.ahk)

 >Push Button Gui for Sleep, Signout, Shutdown, Restart, and Display Off.

+## Note

+'This repository is for learning purposes.'
+Many scripts in this are from many sources.
+They may be incomplete and may not work as-is, but are a good starting point to expand and enhance their functionality.